bcgov/design-system/components/alert_banners/README.md

 ### Screenreaders
 As read using ChromeVox

-> *""*
+> *"Success.
+Everything has been submitted.
+You should expect a response within three business days."*

+> *"Error.
+There are errors in your submission.
+Please go back and fix them."*

+> *"Information.
+This webpage has been updated to include the latest poluch changes that took effect on September 28, 2018"*

+> *"Warning.
+Effective December 31, 2019 this website will be shutting down permanently."*

 ### Colour Contrast
-* [Contrast ratio](https://webaim.org/resources/contrastchecker/) exceed 7:1 for text on button when in static and hover states.
+* [Contrast ratio](https://webaim.org/resources/contrastchecker/) exceeds 7:1 for text and links on all alert background colours.

 ### ARIA Labels
 * ```role="alertdialog"``` labels have been included to ensure screenreaders are conveying the contents of the alert banners effectively.